 - Early advocate of the welfare state

-After recovering from her ailments, she made two trips to Europe.
-On a visit to London, she was horrified by the poverty in the city’s East End.
+After recovering from her physical ailments, Addams made two trips to Europe.
+On a visit to London in 1887, she was horrified by the poverty in the city’s East End.
 On a subsequent visit, Addams visited Toynbee Hall, a settlement house designed to serve the urban poor in London, and she resolved to create a similar institution in the United States.

-Addams and Starr were soon joined by other women at Hull House, including the Marxist Florence Kelly, whose translation of Friedrich Engels’ Conditions of the Working Class in England was published in the United States in 1887.
+In addition to its benign and charitable tasks of creating cultural and educational opportunities for working-class immigrants and the working poor, Hull House quickly became engaged with the socialist movement.
+A watershed moment in this regard was when Addams and Starr were joined by the Marxist social worker Florence Kelly, whose translation of Friedrich Engels’ Conditions of the Working Class in England had been published in the United States in 1887.
 Kelly’s arrival signaled a radicalization in Hull House’s agenda.

 As time passed, Addams became ever-more involved with pacifist causes as well as social and feminist issues.
-In 1909 she became a charter member of the NAACP; she was named the first Vice President of the National American Women’s Suffrage Association.
+In 1909 she became a charter member of the NAACP, and two years later she was named the first vice president of the National American Women’s Suffrage Association.